Ukraine in the Junior Eurovision Song Contest 2017: At Junior Eurovision

 During the opening ceremony and the running order draw which will both take place on 20 November 2017, Ukraine was drawn to perform eleventh on 26 November 2017, following Albania and preceding Malta.

-In Ukraine, the final will be broadcast on UA:Pershyi with commentary by Timur Miroshnychenko.
-The Ukrainian spokesperson, who will announce the top 12-point score awarded by the Ukrainian jury during the final, will be 2016 Ukrainian representative Sofia Rol.
+In Ukraine, the final was broadcast on UA:Pershyi with commentary by Timur Miroshnychenko.
+The Ukrainian spokesperson, who announced the top 12-point score awarded by the Ukrainian jury during the final, was 2016 Ukrainian representative Sofia Rol.

 Voting

 Detailed voting results

+The following members comprised the Ukrainian jury: